barakeel/ramsey/README.md

 Warning (before running the `glue.sh` bash script):
 The config file does not affect the following step.
-The execution requires
+The execution requires a total maximum of 300GB of RAM and 300GB of hard disk storage when run on 18 cores with `maxhole 10`.
-(total maximum of 300GB of RAM and 300GB of hard disk storage) when run on 18 cores.
 If you have more RAM and more hard disk storage you may increase the number of cores.

 Run from the `src` directory (preferably inside a screen `screen -S glue`):
 ```